-Hanchin et al. (2005a) also reported that an estimated 42,032 adult walleye (approximately 2.4 fish per acre were in Burt Lake.
+Hanchin et al. (2005a) also reported that an estimated 42,032 adult walleye (approximately 2.4 fish per acre) were in Burt Lake.
 An estimated 1,779 adult northern pike (approximately 0.1 fish per acre) were also in Burt Lake at the time of the survey.
+Burt Lake was again surveyed in the spring of 2011 as part of a walleye survey of the Inland Waterway, including Burt, Mullett, Pickerel, and Crooked lakes, as well as the Crooked, Indian, Cheboygan, and Black rivers.
+Results of this survey were not yet available at the time this report was completed.